jmadinlab/traits/public/bulk_import.md

 # Importing data
 ***

-A bulk import of observations and measurements is the fastest way to get your data into the database.
-The import function accepts either CSV (preferred) or Excel spreadsheets and runs numerous tests to make sure your data fit correctly into the database correctly (note that you can export CSV formatted files from Excel using "Save as...").
-Any errors will reject the import and the system will attempt to tell you where the errors occur, so you can fix these and try again.</p>
+A bulk import of observations and measurements is the fastest way to get data into the database.
+The import function accepts csv-formatted spreadsheets and runs a number of tests to make sure your data fit correctly into the database (note that you can export csv-formatted files from Excel using "Save as...").
+Any errors will reject the entire import and the system will attempt to tell you where the errors occur, so you can fix these and try the import again.</p>

-The spreadsheet you import must have a header with exactly (and only) the following column names.
+The spreadsheet you import must have a header with following column names.

-    observation_id, access, user_id, coral_id, location_id, resource_id, trait_id, standard_id, methodology_id, value, value_type, precision, precision_type, precision_upper, replicates, notes
+    observation_id, access, user_id, specie_id, location_id, resource_id, trait_id, standard_id, methodology_id, value, value_type, precision, precision_type, precision_upper, replicates, notes

+`specie_id` and `trait_id` may be substituted for `specie_name` and `trait_name`, respectively, which can be useful for navigating large data entry spreadsheets.
+These names must reflect the database names exactly, and so best to copy and paste names directly from the database.

+`resource_id` is reserved for the original data resource.
+You can credit papers that compiled large datasets from the literature by adding a column named `resource_secondary_id`.

 Copy and paste the above into a text file and save as `import_trait_author_year.csv`, where author and year correspond with the resource (paper).
 Alternatively, download a [CSV](/import_template_author_year.csv) or [Excel](/import_template_author_year.xlsx) template.